Classic DP: Minimum Path Sum

 ?

-Is it because the element at position A
+Is it because the value at A

-is 1 and the element at position C
+is 1 and at C

 to B